-These control deficiencies over intragovernmental activity and balances along with the unresolved intragovernmental differences could result in misstatements that are material to the accrual-based consolidated financial statements.
-Addressing the intragovernmental transactions problem remains a difficult challenge and will require federal entities' strong and sustained commitment to resolving differences with their trading partners timely, as well as Treasury's and OMB's continued strong leadership.
+These internal control deficiencies over intragovernmental activity and balances at the component entities could result in material misstatements in the accrual-based consolidated financial statements due to (1) unresolved differences in component entity intragovernmental activity and balances at the transaction level and (2) misstatements in the summarized intragovernmental information reported to Treasury.
+Also, intragovernmental differences in the summarized intragovernmental information reported to Treasury could result in the need for Treasury to record material unmatched transactions and balances to balance the consolidated financial statements.
+Addressing these deficiencies remain a difficult challenge and will require federal entities' strong and sustained commitment to resolving differences with their trading partners timely, as well as Treasury's and OMB's continued strong leadership.